baoy-nlp/DSS-VAE-pytorch/README.md

-An implementation of Variational Autoencoders.
+An implementation of Variational Autoencoders for Text Generation.